QuietMisdreavus/misdreavus-mru/README.md

 [`ghostline`] is integrated with this plugin, to show the top N buffers to the far-left of the tabline.
-It does this by accessing the `g:misdreavus_mru` dict, which tracks the MRU lists using the window numbers as keys.
+It does this by accessing the `g:misdreavus_mru` dict, which tracks the MRU lists using the window IDs as keys.
 The values in the dict are lists of buffer numbers.
 For example, this is how the list might look at one given moment:

 ```
 {
-    '1': [17, 1, 16, 4, 15, 9],
+    '1000': [17, 1, 16, 4, 15, 9],
-    '2': [1],
+    '1001': [1],
-    '3': [3]
+    '1002': [3]
 }
 ```

 [`ghostline`]: https://github.com/QuietMisdreavus/ghostline

-By checking `g:misdreavus_mru[winnr()]`, you can access the list and use the buffer numbers to populate a display list.
+By checking `g:misdreavus_mru[win_getid()]`, you can access the list and use the buffer numbers to populate a display list.

 ## enabling/disabling